 Little wonder, then, that Obama has so heavily employed references to Abraham Lincoln, the Great Emancipator, a president who looms like an Old Testament patriarch over the great moral struggle of the American people over slavery.
-And with his many references to Martin Luther King, Obama also positions himself as the inheritor of that legacy, adapted to a 21st Century transnational multi-culture.
+And with his many references to Martin Luther King Jr., Obama also positions himself as the inheritor of that legacy, adapted to a twenty-first century, transnational multi-culture.
 This is something close to a universal narrative, which explains why Obama's popularity extends deep into Europe and Africa.
 For this reason, the Rev. Joseph E. Lowery, the civil rights leader who offered the inaugural benediction, has described Obama as "the first global president."

 Obama's inauguration's theme, "The New Birth of Freedom," is drawn from Abraham Lincoln's Gettysburg Address.
 His inauguration speech was delivered only days away from the 200th anniversary of Lincoln's birth.
 (The Acton Institute's serendipitously titled "Birth of Freedom" documentary also looks at Lincoln and King and humanity's long struggle for freedom as it is rooted in religious truth.
 View the trailer here.)

 Obama started early on adopting the Lincoln narrative.
-He announced the start of his presidential campaign in February 2007 on the steps of the Old State Capitol in Springfield, Ill. -- the site of Lincoln's "House Divided" speech.
+He announced the start of his presidential campaign in February 2007 on the steps of the Old State Capitol in Springfield, Illinois – the site of Lincoln's "House Divided" speech.
 Obama told the assembled crowd: